Weekly analytics digest, refreshed in place

 • Department digest.
 Separate routines per function (product, growth, ops) posting to per-function reports.

 • Exec digest.
-Tighter scope, narrower audience, monthly cadence on Free.
+Tighter scope, narrower audience, monthly cadence.

 • Daily check-in pairing.
 A daily routine that just emits the top-line numbers plus a "what changed since yesterday" section, with the full digest as a separate weekly routine.